 Spectacular patterns from the natural world with a mathematical foundation are featured.
 At the attached workstation, discover how to calculate numbers in the Fibonacci sequence.

 Some number patterns can be represented by a ratio that has interesting geometric properties.

-Math at Work: Ratio
+Ratio

 Like a fraction, a RATIO is a way to compare two values or numbers.